Azure/azure-powershell/src/RedisCache/RedisCache/help/New-AzRedisCache.md

 ```

 ### -SubnetId
-This parameter is required when you want to create Virtual network enabled Azure Cache for Redis.</br>
+The full resource ID of a subnet in a virtual network to deploy the Azure Cache for Redis in.
-Syntax: -SubnetId "/subscriptions/{subid}/resourceGroups/{resourceGroupName}/providers/Microsoft.ClassicNetwork/VirtualNetworks/{vnetName}/subnets/{subnetName}"
+Example format: /subscriptions/{subid}/resourceGroups/{resourceGroupName}/Microsoft.{Network|ClassicNetwork}/VirtualNetworks/{vnetName}/subnets/{subnetName}

 ```yaml
 Type: System.String